phesse001/Artifact-Evaluation/README.md

 | ImageNet Classification with Deep Convolutional Neural Networks | AAAI | 60/70 (85%) |
 | ImageNet Classification with Deep Convolutional Neural Networks | NeurIPS | 68/80 (85%) |

 As you can see, there are similarities of how well a given paper did from checklist to checklist but also some noise.
 Some of this noise is to be expected just from the different questions and framing of questions across checklists.
+Some other noise can be attributed to the specificities of questions from checklist to checklist.
+For example, the Collective Knowledge Paper getting 94% on the AAAI checklist vs 100% on the cTuning checklist is partially due to the AAAI checklist containing the specific question "If an algorithm depends on randomness, then the method used for setting seeds is described in a way sufficient to allow replication of results" which the cTuning checklist didn't specifically ask.
+Because the specifications determine the score, the most important thing is to keep specifications consistent on a single checklist from paper to paper based on what you need for reproducibility.

+## Final thoughts
+A couple things were clear as I was doing the evaluations.
+First, authors who use a checklist as a part of their paper-writing process unsurprisingly do well on the checklists.
+Second, using a reproducible framework (ck or something else) inherently checks a lot of the boxes on a given checklist.
+This is why the ck paper did so well and the others not as well.
+The other two papers were quite a bit older (2012 and 2013) and reproducibility initiatives were not as widespread back then.
+I found that the three checklists contained very similar items, and the content of a checklist is really up to the reviewer on what information they need to reproduce a paper.
+With this in mind, requiring the use of a checklist seems to be the most important thing, and while I found positives and negatives from each, I don't think there is a 'checklist to rule them all' and that steps to make existing checklists better include more and deeper examples of what satisfies/doesn't satisfy certain criteria, better descriptions of criteria, along with the ability to keep the checklists nuanced from paper to paper.